Three-Little-Birds/openvsp-mcp/README.md

 uv pip install "git+https://github.com/Three-Little-Birds/openvsp-mcp.git"
 ```

-Install the official binaries from the [OpenVSP download page](https://openvsp.org/download.php) (VSPAero ships with the desktop release).
+Install the official binaries from the [OpenVSP download page](https://openvsp.org/download.php) (this wrapper was tested with OpenVSP/VSPAero 3.46.0 on macOS).
 Verify they are in your `PATH`:

 ```bash
 export OPENVSP_BIN=/Applications/OpenVSP/vsp